zrimseku/Introduction-to-Data-Science/project-3-zrimseku/README.md

 # Project 3: Predictive modeling

-Data and details on the data set can be found [here](https://classroom.github.com/a/GSP5KZ49).

 ## Instructions

 If you want to reproduce the work you should follow the instructions in the `predictive_modeling.ipynb`.